 In all states driving with a blood alcohol concentration of 0.08 or more will be enough to charge you with a DUI.
 In certain cases, the driver can be charged with a DUI for a lower BAC amount.
 The first DUI offense is typically punishable by a fine, a maximum jail time of one year, and a license suspension.
-A second DUI offense may have the same penalties as the first offense, but with greater amounts, as well as, mandatory counselling or treatment.
-A third offense can vary by state, but may carry a sentence of incarceration in prison, a fine up to $10,000, up to 12 points on a license, a driver’s license revocation, community service, alcohol or drug treatment, a mandatory interlock ignition device at the drivers expense, probation, high risk insurance, and more.
+A second DUI offense may have the same penalties as the first offense, but with greater amounts, as well as, mandatory counseling or treatment.
+A third offense can vary by state but may carry a sentence of incarceration in prison, a fine up to $10,000, up to 12 points on a license, a driver’s license revocation, community service, alcohol or drug treatment, a mandatory interlock ignition device at the drivers expense, probation, high-risk insurance, and more.
 As you might see, the penalties for a third DUI offense are not to be taken lightly.
 It is important to find a DUI defense lawyer in Summit County, Colorado for repeat DUI offenses who may be able to help you to reduce the maximum penalties.

 Defending a Multiple Offense DUI Case